 Whether you are just starting up your practice, or you're looking to grow your practice, it's important to understand the key components that make up a successful medical practice marketing plan.
 Not every practice will use every marketing method.
 You may try some and find that they simply don't work for you, and that's fine.
-Here are some of the most popular yet also succesful marketing components used in medical practice marketing.
+Here are some of the most popular yet also successful marketing components used in medical practice marketing.

 1. Employee Advocate Marketing